 Don’t delay too long, because Boomtown 2019 is very likely to sell out.
 Keep a close eye on the official Boomtown Facebook page where ticket warnings are usually posted.
 Be particularly careful around the lineup announcement in February, where a large number of the remaining tickets will be sold very rapidly.

-Boomtown Source strongly believes that Boomtown 2019 is well on course for a total sell out.
-And I estimate that it may occur between February and April 2019.
+Source believes that Boomtown 2019 is on course for a total sell out.
+And Source estimates that it may occur between February and April 2019.
 But it’s impossible to say for certain before the strength of the lineup is known.

-You can check out my buyers guide to tickets for Boomtown 2019, if you need any help picking out the right ticket.
+You can check out the Source buyers guide to tickets for Boomtown 2019, if you need any help picking out the right ticket.
 There are a lot of options and it can be a little confusing!
 There are instalment plan schemes available, if the reason for not buying a ticket yet is a financial one.
-A festival like Boomtown can seem like an expensive commitment, but trust me that it is worth every penny.
+A festival like Boomtown can seem like an expensive commitment, but trust Source that it is worth every penny.

 Will Wednesday tickets sell out?